platipodium/vinos/ReadMe.md

 ## Data and supplementary routines

 The simulation model uses open data available in the [./data](./data) folder.
-Some of the routines to convert data into a format usable by the NetLogo model are available as `R` routines the folder [./R](./R), and [./python](./python), respectively.
-You do not need `R` or `python` to run the simulation, unless you would like to recreate some of the input data.
+Some of the routines to convert data into a format usable by the NetLogo model are available as `R` or `python` routines in the folders [./R](./R), and [./python](./python), respectively.
+You do not need `R` or `python` to run the simulation, unless you would like to recreate some of the input data or project metadata.

 ## Using the model

-To use the model, please install NetLogo from https://ccl.northwestern.edu/netlogo/download.shtml.
+To use the model, please install NetLogo version 6.3 or later from https://ccl.northwestern.edu/netlogo/download.shtml.
 On Windows and macOS systems, double-clicking the NetLogo application or the code (in the projects's `netlogo` folder) with the extension `.nlogo` will open NetLogo's integrated development environment.
 On Linux, start NetLogo with the `netlogo-gui.sh` shell script provided by NetLogo.
 If NetLogo gets stuck during startup on macOS with Apple Silicon, you might have run into a Java problem.
 See https://github.com/NetLogo/NetLogo/issues/2080, install an updated Java runtime, export `JAVA_HOME` and start NetLogo with the `netlogo-gui.sh` shell script.